UnionInternationalCheminsdeFer/OSDM/processes.md

 - Schedule mismatch between systems
 - Unknown error on server side

+#### Getting Coach Layouts

+To support graphical seat reservation which allow a customer to conveniently choose its preferred place two resources are added:

+1. `GET /coach-layouts`
+2. `GET /coach-layouts`

 ## A complex example mixing Offers and Fares

 ### Request From Front-end